apache/jackrabbit-oak/oak-doc/src/site/markdown/differences.md

 necessary, much like in traditional RDBMSs.
 If there is no index for a specific query then the repository will be traversed.
 That is, the query will still work but probably be very slow.

-See TODO for how to create a custom index.
+See the [query overview page](/query/) for how to create a custom index.

 Observation
 -----------